skedwards88/arduino-connect-4-3d/README.md

 ## Wiring

-- LEDs are in a 4x4 cube.
+- LEDs are in a 4x4 cube of tinned copper wire.
   - For each LED vertical column, all red leads are joined vertically and all blue leads are joined vertically
   - For each LED horizontal layer, all LED cathodes are joined across the layer